sparkison/m3u-editor-docs/docs/integrations/emby and jellyfin integrations.md

 - **Server Streaming URLs**: Stream through your media server (default)
 - **Direct File Paths**: Access local files directly (requires file system access)

+## License and Credits

+This integration is part of the M3U Editor project.
+It uses the official Emby and Jellyfin APIs and is compatible with both platforms.

+**Emby** is a trademark of Emby LLC.
+**Jellyfin** is a trademark of the Jellyfin Project.

+This integration is not officially affiliated with or endorsed by Emby LLC or the Jellyfin Project.